jackdelahunt/Kasic/docs/command_in.md

 ---
-title: In
+title: Input
 slug: /commands/In
 parent: Commands
 ---

-# In
+# Input
-The in command returns the input from the console.
+The input command returns the input from the console.
 ```
 in
 ```